 Import duty in Canada is a specific amount you must pay to the Canadian government to get easy and legal customs clearance.
 This clearance helps you receive your goods from China.

-Each product has its own duty mentioned in percentages or cents in the tariff list, and there’s no way you can escape import duties unless the products are considered “free” in the tariff.
+Each product has its own duty mentioned in percentages or cents in the tariff list.
+And there’s no way you can escape import duties unless the products are considered “free” in the tariff.

 Import Taxes in Canada